Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 The returned response is an object encapsulating multiple iterables, each representing results of individual analyses.

-Note: Batch analysis is currently available only in our v3.1-preview API version.
+Note: Batch analysis is currently available only in the v3.1-preview API version.

 ## Optional Configuration